-Online registration begins September 2019.
+Online registration begins August 2021.
 Enrollment is open throughout the year and students can enroll at any time.
 Parents will need to complete the two step registration process at their child’s first rehearsal.
-Students should bring their instruments.
+Masks are mandatory

-Each ensemble will have 32 weekly rehearsals and 2 concerts starting the week of September 9, 2019 through the week of May 17, 2020.
+Each ensemble will have 32 weekly rehearsals and 2 concerts starting from week of September 6, 2021 through the week of May 15, 2021.

 To participate, students should register and must be paid-off for current session.